-DOS and Windows 3.x modem troubleshooting
+How to troubleshoot a modem in DOS and Windows 3.x

-MS-DOS and Windows 3.x programs will point directly to the modem and require little setup or troubleshooting.
-Although you will need to know what COM port the modem is currently configured to use.
+MS-DOS and Windows 3.x programs point directly to the modem and require little setup or troubleshooting.
+Although you need to know what COM port the modem is currently configured to use.
 Most older modems that came with MS-DOS and Windows 3.x are legacy hardware devices and have jumpers that physically set the modem to a specific port, such as COM1:IRQ4.

 If you are attempting to install a 28.8 k or faster modem, the modem is likely plug and play.

-Not all WinModems will work in Windows 3.x.
+Not all WinModems work in Windows 3.x.

 If your modem software is not communicating with your modem properly, verify that you can echo to the modem by following the steps below.

 At the prompt, type echo atdt12345 > comx (x being the number of your communication port).
 This command should open up the phone line and dial 12345.
-If you receive a write fault error message, attempt the other 3 ports to ensure that you modem is not installed on another port.
+If you receive a write fault error message, attempt the other 3 ports to ensure your modem is not installed on another port.